gmx2qmmm/gmx2qmmm_portable/README.md

 The executed example with default parameters is  `python gmx2qmmm.py`

-For advance information please read [Documentation].
+For advance information please read the [Documentation].

 ---